Ev2geny/IngBank2Excel/README.rst

 ```````````````````````````````````````````````
 **Step 1.1** Login to the ING web with Google Chrome.

 **Step 1.2** Switch to the English version of the interface.
-(Don't skit this step, otherwise the data will not be converted correctly)
+(Don't skip this step, otherwise the data will not be converted correctly)

 .. image:: misc/switching_to_English.png
    :alt: Switching to English interface